UCSB-VRL/MethaneMapper-Spectral-Absorption-aware-Hyperspectral-Transformer-for-Methane-Detection/README.md

 # MethaneMapper: Spectral Absorption aware Hyperspectral Transformer for Methane Detection

-The dataset is under preparation.
-Both the dataset and source code link will be pasted here soon..
+The source code and data upload is under progress.
+Thank you so much for the patience.